kontent-ai-bot/kontent-jekyll/README.md

 ### Filename resolvers

 Specify a filename resolver to resolve filenames for your content. `resolve(item)` method is required.
 Output should be with an extension.
+If this function returns `nil` the default filename is used.

 ```ruby
 class FilenameResolver